sjmudd/percona-pam-plugin-for-mysql/README.md

 Both code bases use GPL software so this is perfectly acceptable.

+The code currently works against MySQL 8.0 / 8.4 and 9.X.

 This repo provides a process to build the Percona PAM plugin on the MySQL server and create the rpms that are needed.
 Intended to be used on RHEL 7/8/9 and "compatible" distributions.